Republican Circle: History

 From 2003 until 2007, the association annually awarded the 'Prize for Vocal Republican Citizenship' and the 'Prize for Submissiveness to His Majesty'.

-The CRK conducted an inquiry on how expensive a republic would be in comparison to a monarchy, and found that Belgian citizens pay three times the amount for their king then Germans do for President and a hundred times the amount the Swiss pay for their President.
+The CRK conducted an inquiry on how expensive a republic would be in comparison to a monarchy, and found that Belgian citizens pay three times the amount for their king than Germans do for President and a hundred times the amount the Swiss pay for their President.
 The CRK concluded that it's a 'myth' that republics are more expensive than monarchies, especially in the case of a parliamentary republic in which the president is appointed by Parliament (like in Germany, Israel and Italy) without expensive direct elections.

-Since 2010, the CRK is member of the Alliance of European Republican Movements (AERM).
+In 2010, the CRK became a member of the Alliance of European Republican Movements (AERM).
 In March 2013, the CRK hosted the AERM convention in Brussels.